fuse-compound/awesome-fuse/README.md

 ## Development

+- [Developer Guides](https://www.fusetools.com/docs) - Getting up and running with Fuse is super easy.
+- [Examples](https://www.fusetools.com/examples) - A list of examples create by Fuse.
 - [Learn Fuse](https://www.fusetools.com/learn/fuse) - The official Fuse documentation.
 - [Learn FuseJS](https://www.fusetools.com/learn/fusejs) - FuseJS is a JavaScript framework for writing cross-platform mobile applications.
 - [Learn UNO](https://www.fusetools.com/learn/uno) - Uno is a native dialect of C#, where you have direct access to Android and iOS APIs.
-- [Developer Guides](https://www.fusetools.com/docs) - Getting up and running with Fuse is super easy.
 - [Packages](https://www.fusetools.com/docs/packages) - A curated list of third party Fuse packages created by the community.

 ## Open Source